 What Are the Attributes of an Effective Corporate Strategy?

-Is your company’s strategy clear enough, believable enough, and implementable enough to be successfully implemented across your organization?
+Is your company’s strategy clear enough, believable enough, and actionable enough to be executed successfully across the organization?
+If you’re the CEO or a member of the executive leadership team, research suggests your instinctive answer is likely “yes.”

 It All Starts with Strategic Clarity

-Strategic clarity and alignment occur when every senior leader and function act in harmony with each other to achieve a common set of objectives.
+True strategic clarity and alignment occur when every senior leader and function operate in harmony toward a shared set of objectives.

 Attributes of an Effective Corporate Strategy